STUDY JAPANESE AT ULETHBRIDGE

 We focus on all four skills; how to speak, read, write (hiragana, katakana, and kanji) and listen.
 This learning is layered with learning how to act socially and linguistically appropriately such as learning how to: bow, address people with the right title or use appropriate levels of speech (casual, polite, honorific) etc. Ultimately, the goal is for students to be able to engage in conversation and communicate in situations that occur in daily life.

-- We have a six-course Japanese minor that can be added to majors in BA, BSc, and BASc.
+- A six-course Japanese minor can be added to majors in B.A., B.Sc., and BASc. degree programs.

 - Japanese can also be one of the streams chosen for a General Major in the Humanities (see Academic Advising).